 |52962||lentiCas9-Blast||Sp Cas9||Cut||Blasticidin||Expresses human codon-optimized S. pyogenes Cas9 protein and blasticidin resistance from EFS promoter.
 Lentiviral backbone.||Zhang|

-Browse our list of available viruses based on plasmids in our repository that are not used for CRISPR.
+Browse our list of available viruses based on plasmids in our repository that express fluorescent proteins.

 |17446||pLenti CMV GFP Hygro (656-4)||GFP||Hygromycin||3rd gen lentiviral eGFP expression vector, CMV promoter, Hygro||Campeau|